 West Georgia Technical College prohibits domestic violence, dating violence, sexual assault, or stalking by students, staff, faculty and visitors.
 The College has procedures in place that serve to be sensitive to those who report sexual assault, nonconsensual sexual contact, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, and other services on and/or off campus as well as additional remedies to prevent contact between a complainant and an accused party, such as academic, transportation and working accommodations, if reasonably available.
 The College will make such accommodations, if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to the College Police or local law enforcement.
-Students and employees should contact the WGTC Police Department at 855-579-4357 or the Title IX Coordinator, Dr. Tonya Whitlock by emailing her at tonya.whitlock@westgatech.edu by phone at 770-755-7839.
+Students and employees should contact the WGTC Police Department at 855-579-4357 or the Title IX Coordinator, Melinda Hofius by emailing her at Melinda.Hofius@westgatech.edu or by phone at 770-537-5722 or 404-491-4201.

-WGTC has procedures in place that serve to be sensitive to those who report sexual assault, nonconsensual sexual contact, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, and other services on and/or off campus as well as additional remedies to prevent contact between a complainant and an accused party, such as academic, transportation and working accommodations, if reasonably available.
+WGTC has procedures in place that serve to be sensitive to those who report sexual assault, nonconsensual sexual contact, domestic violence, dating violence, and stalking, which includes informing individuals about their right to file criminal charges as well as the availability of counseling, health, mental health, victim advocacy, legal assistance, and other services on and/or off campus as well as additional remedies to prevent contact between a complainant and an accused party, such as academic, transportation and working accommodations, if reasonably available.
 The College will make such accommodations, if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to the WGTC Police or local law enforcement.